KelanuRanganath/kelanuranganath.github.io/docs/quantum.md

 - $p(sx) = |s|p(x)$ for all $s \in \\mathbb{R}$
 - $p(x+y) \leq p(x) + p(y)$

 The family of seminorms induces the initial topology by requiring the family of seminorms to be continuous.
-This topology doesn't
+This topology doesn't induce continuous vector operations and thus $v$ is not a topological vector space.

 Consider the relation $x \sim y$ iff $p(x-y) = 0$ for some fixed seminorm in $V$.
 This is an eq. relation
 - $p(x - x) = p(x + -x) = p(0) = |0|p(0) = 0$